16 best sustainable fashion brands

 This alone is great, but they go further with their sustainability efforts by getting involved in important projects to help the sea life.

 For example, in 2019, they adopted a nursery table with Coral Gardeners which looks after 100 broken corals – once healthy enough, the corals will be replanted onto the reefs.
-More recently, they have collaborated with the Cornish Seal Sanctuary to help rescue and rehabilitate the seal pups here.
+More recently, they have collaborated with the Cornish Seal Sanctuary to help rescue and rehabilitate the seal pups.

 At the time of writing, their swimsuits cost £60 each, which is a bit more on the pricey side.
 However, it's worth looking for the ones that are part of collaborations with other environmental projects.
 For example, for every one of their lobster swimsuits sold, a baby lobster is reared and released into the sea through the National Lobster Hatchery in Cornwall.

-If a Batoko swimming costume is within your budget and you're on the lookout for a new one, it could be a great choice.
+If a Batoko swimming costume is within your budget and you're on the lookout for a new one, it could be a good choice.

 Here's my review of Batoko: